Six Centuries. Uncovered.

-Here you will find original research, curated digital collections spanning six centuries, and historical storytelling grounded in that research.
+Here you will find original research, curated collections spanning six centuries, and historical storytelling grounded in that research.
+Our vision is to build something permanent, ensuring that the Polman, Påhlman, and von Pohlmann history is never lost.

 von Pohlmann seal in Eugen von Nottbeck’s collection of deeds and seals 1